F0lak/dm_open_ref/ref/DM/icon/arithmetic.md

 If you need to add the same color to every pixel, you can do so using a color value.
-Color values have the same format as in HTML* \"#RRGGBB\" with two hexadecimal digits for each color component.
+Color values have the same format as in HTML+ \"#RRGGBB\" with two hexadecimal digits for each color component.
 That gives you a range in color from 0 to FF (which is 255 in decimal).